Beaver Lake Park

-Beaver Lake Park began as a private resort in the 1930s known as the Four Seasons Resort or Bartel's Resort.
+It began as a private resort in the 1930s known as the Four Seasons Resort or Bartel's Resort.
 The resort was sold in 1950s and was renamed Andy's Beaver Lake Resort.
-In 1960, the resort was sold to the Catholic Archdiocese of Seattle and used by the Catholic Youth Organization to run Camp Cabrini.
-The camp operated until 1985 when King County purchased the site for the park now known as Beaver Lake Park.
+In 1960, the resort was sold to the Catholic Archdiocese of Seattle.
+The Catholic Youth Organization used it to run Camp Cabrini until 1985.
+Then King County purchased the site for the park now known as Beaver Lake Park.
 The park was transferred from King County to the City of Sammamish in 2003.

 Except in the off-leash area, dogs or domestic animals must be kept on a leash no longer than 16 feet.
 Please dispose of your pet's waste in a trash receptacle.

 Public boat ramp at 2519 E Beaver Lake Drive SE

 Park in designated areas only.
 Do not use the parking lots after the park has closed.
 You may be towed.